What there is to see

 And the views over Farnham and the Surrey Hills are magnificent.

 Within the Bailey and castle grounds is a Palace built for and, over many years modified by, numerous Bishops of Winchester.
 It was a Palace regularly visited by monarchs from King John to Queen Victoria.

 It comprises a number of interlinked buildings dating from the late 11th or early 12th century up to the 17th.
 The central Great Hall is linked by the Stone Hall to a medieval kitchen.
 The earliest building is a Norman chapel.

 Take a Wednesday guided tour to hear more of the Castle's story.

-The Visitor Centre provides user-friendly displays which give information on the Bishops who lived here and about the key events the castle has witnessed.
+The Exhibition Room provides user-friendly displays which give information on the Bishops who lived here and about the key events the castle has witnessed.
 It also includes a computer-generated display showing the stages in the castle's construction.

 It's a great source of information for history projects too.